mavaddat/vscode-cornflakes-linter/README.md

 #### Change when the linter is run

-There are a couple of options here so that you can decide when to re-lint the current file.
-You can choose either on save or on type!
-Again all settings are available through the settings page, or the json.
+You have options to decide when to re-lint the current file &mdash; *on save* or *on type*.
+All settings are available through the settings page, or the json.

 ```json
 {